Bimg-Brein42069/the-werewolf-run/README.md

 For more details, just play the game

 (Since the game is in alpha state, these instructions do not make sense for now.
-Once I get time from college, I will continue development for this game.
-Trust me,I am a man of my word.)
+Once I get time from college, I will continue development for this game.)